CodeShibaGo/m3-week-06-JackDaTsai/questions.md

 ```

 ```
-# main.py
 from user_model import User

-# Create a new user with a hashed password
 new_user = User('john_doe', 's3cr3t')

-# Verify the password for the user
 print(new_user.verify_password('s3cr3t'))  # Should print True
 print(new_user.verify_password('wrong_password'))  # Should print False
 ```